-When we look at claims information, we see that many of the properties subject to break-ins, thefts and vandalism are usually vacant or going through renovations to prepare them for sale or the next tenant.
-I’m sure it’s truly disappointing to arrive to show a house that was finished only two days before and see it broken into and missing key components like stoves, ovens, air conditioning, the furnace, water heater, and maybe even copper plumbing and electrical wiring.
-All your hard work and investment is gone and now you have to deal with police reports and put in more work and money to get it ready for sale or rent again, pushing back the start to getting a return on your investment.
+When we look at claims data, we see that many of the properties subject to break-ins, thefts, and vandalism are usually vacant or going through renovations.
+It’s truly disappointing when you arrive to show a house that was freshly renovated only two days before and see it broken into and missing key components like stoves, ovens, air conditioning, the furnace, water heater, or even copper plumbing, and electrical wiring.
+Now you have to deal with police reports and invest even more time and money to restore the property all without gaining income.
+Here are the usual suspects in these situations:

-- Neighborhood kids looking to make your vacant house their “club house”.
+- Neighborhood kids looking to make your vacant property their clubhouse

-- Professional thieves looking to take your possessions and turn them into their gain.
+- Professional thieves looking to take your possessions for their gain

-- Contractors or their sub-contractors returning to the property they have worked on, knowing what’s inside the house.
+- Contractors or their sub-contractors returning to the property, knowing what’s inside

 Getting to know your neighbors can be a big benefit.
-Discuss what your plans are with house and let them know that you want to make sure they have good neighbors moving in as renters or buyers.
-Good relationships with your neighbors allow you to have “eyes and ears” around your investment property.
+Discuss what your plans are with the house and let them know that you want to make sure they have good neighbors moving in as renters or buyers.
+Good relationships with your neighbors allow you to have eyes and ears around your investment property.
 They should feel free to call you if they see anything suspicious.